Sumas–Huntingdon Border Crossing: Canadian side

 In the late 1850s, the Fraser Canyon Gold Rush drew numerous prospectors from south of the border.
 The police reported that goods were freely entering BC without any means to collect the respective duties.
 John Musselwhite, the first customs officer, served at Upper Sumas from around 1890.
 Based about 20 km northeast of the present crossing, he operated from his private dwelling.
 T. Fraser York, his successor in 1893, assumed this part-time position.
 In 1912, York was transferred to the Port of Abbotsford, established that year.
 The Port of New Westminster administered Upper Sumas until the latter closed in 1918.

 Canada established a border station at Huntingdon in 1896, also administered by New Westminster.
 In 1912, Huntingdon closed as an office but became an outpost for Abbotsford, which itself was housed in a room of the Canadian Pacific Railway (CP) station.
 In 1932, the Abbotsford office closed, and the Huntingdon outpost transferred to New Westminster oversight.
 In 1948, the status was elevated to Port of Huntingdon.

 Canada built a concrete border station at Huntingdon in the 1930s, and replaced it with a brick facade structure in a style similar to the current facility at Carway, Alberta in the mid-1950s.
 This structure was replaced by the current twin-wing facility in 1992.
 In 2012, a new NEXUS lane opened.
+The NEXUS lane was later extended by 1.3 km in 2021–2023 to reduce travel times and increase safety.
 Officially called "Abbotsford–Huntingdon", the CBSA office is open 24 hours per day.